How major credit card networks protect customers against fraud

 Visa

-- Spending history: Is the transaction in line with the cardholder’s spending patterns?
+- Spending history.
+Is the transaction in line with the cardholder’s spending patterns?

 After analyzing all available data, the system produces a risk score that indicates the likely probability of fraud — a risk score of one represents the least risk, while a score of 99 indicates the most risk.
+The Visa network then sends the risk score to the cardholder’s financial institution, which decides whether or not to approve the transaction.

-According to Visa, the authorization system is so effective in spotting suspicious transactions that its global fraud rate — less than 0.1 percent — is now two-thirds less than it was two decades ago.
+According to Visa, the authorization system is so effective in spotting suspicious transactions that its global fraud rate — which is less than 0.1 percent — is now two-thirds less than it was two decades ago.
 The sharp decline is impressive because transaction volume has gone up over 1,000 percent during the same time frame.

 Mastercard

+Identity Check’s variables demonstrate just how far user authentication has come.
+Identity Check looks at screen brightness, user gestures, transaction history and merchant and card issuer insights to authenticate a payment.
 If the transaction requires additional authentication to protect the buyer, Identity Check may employ biometrics — fingerprint or facial recognition — or a single-use password.

 American Express